 The PDX Art Program is honored to present In the Wake, a spectacular ten panel site-specific installation by acclaimed Portland artist Samantha Wall, currently on view post-security overhead within Concourse D at PDX.
 These compelling large-scale artworks of ink on Dura-Lar are an exploration into Wall’s family identity, cultural history, and loss.
-The drawings are inspired by Korean ritual narratives of cleansing and healing and will be on view for one full year, through March of 2020.
+The drawings are inspired by Korean ritual narratives of cleansing and healing and will be on view through July of 2021.

 My recent work was born out of a need to reconnect to my cultural past after experiencing the loss of a family member.
 Living most of my life in the U.S., I’ve always felt a distance and the inability to locate myself within Korean culture.
 Being multiracial, my body and facial features also limited my access to that history.
 So I looked further in Korea’s past until I found a point of entry that resonated with me.
 Korea’s indigenous religious practice, Muism, and the women who are its primary practitioners revealed a space where I could place myself in a continuum.
 From this vantage point, I’ve gained new insight into a longer matrilineal narrative.
 Working from photographs that I take of myself or other women, I draw bodies and their parts to create opportunities for self-discovery and make space for effective exchange.
 Lines, marks, and traces not only describe the contours of subjects but come together to build new meaning through repetition, ritual, and, visuality. —Samantha Wall